Skip to content

 • content — Formatted Markdown for human display

 This dual format ensures the AI can make follow-up decisions while presenting clean output to the user.
+Tool execution errors set isError: true and can return only Markdown content so clients do not treat the error as a successful structured result.

 • No server-side token storage — In stdio mode, the token exists only in the process environment